 Recognizing the signs of emotional abuse is the first step to getting help.
 If you or someone you know is being hurt in your relationship, know that you are not alone.
 There are people who want to support you, including advocates at the StrongHearts Native Helpline.

-By calling 1-844-7NATIVE (762-8483), you can connect anonymously with a Native advocate who can offer a listening ear and support with whatever is happening in your relationship.
+By calling 1-844-7NATIVE (762-8483) or clicking on the Chat Now icon on our website, you can connect anonymously with a Native advocate who can offer a listening ear and support with whatever is happening in your relationship.
 You can share as much as you feel comfortable, and our advocates will listen without judgment or blame.

 StrongHearts Native Helpline is available daily from 7 a.m. to 10 p.m.
 CST.
 Advocates also offer crisis intervention, assistance with finding ways to stay safe, and a connection to Tribal and Native domestic violence resources, if needed.
 We can also assist concerned friends or family members with ways to help a loved one who is being abused, as well as people who are worried they might be abusing their partner.

 It can also be incredibly helpful to lean on family members and your cultural roots for support.
 Never forget that you have the strength and courage of your ancestors, too, who dreamed of a world where every one of their relatives would live in safety, happiness, and harmony.
 You deserve to feel safe in your relationship, no matter what.

 Native News Online is an independent, Indigenous-led newsroom with a crucial mission: We want to change the narrative about Indian Country.
 We do this by producing intelligent, fact-based journalism that tells the full story from all corners of Indian Country.
 We pride ourselves on covering the tribes you may have never heard of before and by respecting and listening to the communities we serve through our reporting.
 As newsrooms across the country continue to shrink, coverage of Indian Country is more important than ever, and we are committed to filling this ever-present hole in journalism.